-- A preliminary life-history database has been developed for all species reported to have interacted with industrial purse-seine, and longline fisheries as well as the predominant small-scale coastal longline and gillnet fisheries. - Values for fisheries-related susceptibility parameters have been obtained for about 50 of the 110 bycatch species that interact with EPO tuna fisheries. - A similar initiative has been developed by the SPC and discussions are underway to develop a Pacific-wide life-history database. - New task: update length-weight relationships and average weight of bycatch species to improve various staff activities and reporting (e.g., Fishery Status Report).
+A preliminary life-history database has been developed for all species reported to have interacted with industrial purse-seine, and longline fisheries as well as the predominant small-scale coastal longline and gillnet fisheries.

+Values for fisheries-related susceptibility parameters have been obtained for about 50 of the 110 bycatch species that interact with EPO tuna fisheries.
+Since the initial development of the database in 2018, a significant update for 32 shark species was undertaken in 2022 for the first EASI-Fish assessment for sharks in the EPO.

+A similar initiative has been developed by the SPC and discussions are underway to develop a Pacificwide life-history database.

+New task: update length-weight relationships and average weight of bycatch species to improve various staff activities and reporting (e.g., Fishery Status Report).

-• The main challenge is sourcing datasets for rare/infrequently caught bycatch species with sufficient sample sizes across a wide size spectrum
+The main challenge is sourcing datasets for rare/infrequently caught bycatch species with sufficient sample sizes across a wide size spectrum